Master-Branch-Software/ufemtizm/README.md

 ### Working with Time Zones

 - **Add a time zone**: File → Add Time Zone (or Ctrl+T)
-- **Change time zone**: Click the globe icon (🌍) in the toolbar and select from the menu
+- **Change time zone**: Click the globe icon (🌍) in the widget toolbar and select from the menu
 - **Rename widget**: Double-click on the friendly name and type a new name.
 Click anywhere outside to save
 - **Adjust time**: Drag any slider up or down - all widgets update automatically to show the corresponding time
-- **Remove widget**: Click the X button in the top-right of the toolbar (minimum one widget must remain)
+- **Remove widget**: Click the X button in the widget toolbar (minimum one widget must remain)
-- **Toggle format**: Click the format button (shows "12" or "24") to toggle between 12 and 24-hour time display
+- **Toggle format**: Click the format button (shows "12" or "24") in the widget toolbar to toggle between 12 and 24-hour time display
+- **Toggle sky colors**: Click the color palette button (🎨) on the main toolbar to instantly enable/disable the sky color theme
 - **Reorder widgets**: Click and drag any widget to reorder them horizontally
 - **Copy to clipboard**: Use Edit → Copy (Ctrl+C) to copy all timezone information.
 Each widget's time is copied in its configured format (24-hour or 12-hour)

+### Sky Color Theme

+The optional sky color theme provides visual context for time of day:

+- **Smooth color transitions** - Background colors gradually fade as you move the time slider, creating a natural progression through the day
+- **Adaptive text colors** - Text automatically switches between black and red for optimal readability against changing backgrounds
+- **Coordinated button colors** - Widget toolbar buttons dynamically adjust their background and text colors to match the sky theme
+- **Quick toggle** - Use the 🎨 button on the main toolbar or visit Settings → Appearance to enable/disable the feature
+- **Saves your preference** - Your color theme choice persists across application restarts

 ### Understanding Day Offsets